 In 1756, the regiment counted four squadrons and ranked 9th.

 During the Seven Years' War, the regiment was under the command of:

 - from December 1, 1745: Balthazar Urbain, Chevalier d'Aubigné

 - from February 20, 1761 until June 1763: Antoine Cléradius de Choiseul La Baume

 In 1786, the regiment became the “Chasseurs des Evêchés” or “2ème Chasseur”.

 In 1756, at the outbreak of the war, the regiment was stationed at Saint-Malo.

-By August 1 1757, the regiment had joined the French army in Germany for the planned invasion of Hanover.
-At the end of 1757, it took its winter-quarters in Sonsbeck and Kalkar on the Lower Rhine, in the fourth line of the army.
+By August 1, 1757, the regiment had joined the French army in Germany for the planned invasion of Hanover.
+At the end of 1757, it took up its winter-quarters in Sonsbeck and Kalkar on the Lower Rhine, in the fourth line of the army.